 Instructions

-- Add in garlic and water chestnuts and cook for 1 minute.
+• Add in garlic, ginger, and water chestnuts and cook for 1 minute.

-- Pour all of the sauce over the shrimp and bell peppers.
+• Pour the Kung Pao sauce over the shrimp and vegetables.
 Turn the heat down and allow the shrimp to simmer until the sauce is thickened.

 I've been on the hunt for some low carb meals recently, and this one looks DELICIOUS!
 Can't wait to try it out!